myersm0/ObservableCortex.jl/README.md

 # ObservableCortex
 This package aims to replicate much of the functionality of [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s GUI software `wb_view` for viewing 3d cortical surface meshes, but with the advantages of a programmatic interface and access to all of the [Makie.jl](https://docs.makie.org/stable/) and [Observables.jl](https://juliagizmos.github.io/Observables.jl/stable/) functions for interactive 3d plotting and animations in Julia.

+To do this, this package just manages a few things that make it easier for you (in the context of surface space fMRI) to take full advantage of Makie and Observables:
+- Convert your surface into a format required by Makie's `mesh` plotting function
+- Split your `color` vector (the colors to be plotted on the brain) into left and right hemispheres, if necessary
+- Pad the `color` vector to account for medial wall, if necessary, in order to match the underlying surface geometry
+- Arrange the visualization into a customary 4-panel layout showing lateral and medial views of the left and right hemispheres
+- Allow you the flexibility to specify a custom arrangement instead of the default 4-panel view
+- Provide some commonly used color schemes from the literature
+- Enable easy access to more complex visualizations requiring graph traversal-based operations, such as plotting region borders (_not yet implemented_)

 This is a work in progress.
 Basic functionality is available and usable right now.
 Much more is coming soon.

 ## Installation